ocaml/dune/doc/concepts.rst

 - ``language`` specifies the source language, where ``c`` means C and ``cxx`` means C++.
 In future, more languages may be supported.
 - ``names`` specifies the *names* of source files.
-When specifying a source file, you should omit the extension and any relative parts of the path;
+When specifying a source file, omit the extension and any relative parts of the path;
-  Dune will scan all library directories, finding all matching files and raising an error if multiple source files map to the same object name.
+  Dune will scan all library directories to find all matching files and raise an error if multiple source files map to the same object name.
   If you need to have multiple object files with the same name, you can package them into different :ref:`foreign-archives` via the ``foreign_archives`` field.
 This field uses the :ref:`ordered-set-language`